Arrangement: Who are you

 • Be specific about what you need from me to feel supported in this class.

-• Write your letter in a way that feels natural to you—typed or handwritten is fine.
+• Write your business letter in a way that feels natural to you—as long as it is in business letter format.
+See example blow.
+Automatic zero if not written in this format.

 • Use full sentences and paragraphs, not bullet points.